CharlieDigital/chrlschn/src/content/blog/2026/mcp-is-dead-long-live-mcp.md

 Especially in `stdio` mode, MCP felt excessive and useless.
 Indeed, in most use cases, MCP over `stdio` is probably not needed and adds complexity over writing a simple CLI.

-But MCP over streamable HTTP?  ***This is an absolute game changer*** and will be a key linchpin in organizational and enterprise adoption shifting from *vibe-coding* to *agentic-engineering*.
+But MCP over streamable HTTP?  ***This is an absolute game changer*** and will be a key linchpin in organizational and enterprise adoption shifting from *vibe-coding* to *agentic engineering*.

 ### Why Centralization is Key